Recipe Ideas

 • Mexican-Inspired: Add black beans, corn, and taco seasoning, then top with salsa and avocado.

-• Cheeseburger Peppers: Use ground beef with ketchup, mustard, and cheddar for a burger-like flavor.
+• Cheeseburger Peppers: What are Use ground beef with ketchup, mustard, and cheddar for a burger-like flavor.

 • Veggie Deluxe: Skip the meat and pack them with quinoa, chickpeas, mushrooms, and spinach for a hearty vegetarian option.